wangjia184/renju/README.md

-# A reinforcement-learning based Renju game
+# A Reinforcement-Learning based Renju game

+This is my personal project to practice reinforcement learning.
+You can download the application and play with it.

 Renju is a professional variant of gomoku(five in a row) by adding following restrictions to black stones to weaken the advantages of the first player in the game.